 Bar Backsplash: Daltile Italian Alps , Daltile Venice Statue , Daltile Milan Arena | Cabinet Pulls: Addison Weeks | Faucet: Kohler | Sink: Kohler | Countertop: Daltile Calacatta | Floor: Daltile | Rug: Kaleen | Table, Chairs & Accessories: (Contact us to purchase!)

 What a remarkable change!!
 This basement area used to be the kitchen (what were they thinking?!?).
-We ripped out all of the cabinetry and appliances and turned it into a much more open and functional space!
-To give the space a fresh updated on subway tile, we layed three different colors of the same tile in a stair step pattern.
+My guys ripped out all of the cabinetry and appliances and turned it into a much more open and functional space!
+To give the space a fresh updated on subway tile, we laid three different colors of the same tile in a stair step pattern.
 This tile wall definitely adds to the WOW factor of the space!
 We also added the same walnut cabinetry that we used upstairs to give the home a unified feeling.
 To top the area off, we put in a kegerator and a winerator.
 I hope future homeowners know how to throw a good party 🙂

 WOW!
 What an overgrown mess and total train wreck before!!
 But the after was absolutely beautiful 🙂 I wish that we could have finished this during the summer, but unfortunately, this was finished in the late fall so all of the ground cover was dormant.